ppoiuy/spellcast-solver/README.md

 4. Click the "Solve" button to generate a list of the best words sorted by their value.
    - Note: The same word may appear multiple times in the list, but each list element has different paths or swapped tiles.
 5. To view more details about a specific word, click on the word in the list on the right.
+   - Green: Path to take
+   - Dark Green: First tile in the path
+   - Red: Swapped tiles
-6. Click the reset buttons to reset the button states of each tile.
+7. Click the reset buttons to reset the button states of each tile.
-7. Toggle the checkbox in the details window of a word to display arrows in the grid, indicating the path of the word.
+8. Toggle the checkbox in the details window of a word to display arrows in the grid, indicating the path of the word.

 ## To-Do